 UK Local Information Pack (UK wide) There is now one consistent package to support study set-up and delivery across the UK.
 The Statement of Activities used in England and Wales for non-commercial studies and the Site Specific Information form, used in Northern Ireland and Scotland has been replaced with a UK wide Organisational Information document.

 Non-NHS Sites: Where studies do not involve the NHS (i.e. patients, their data, tissues or NHS resources) then application for NHS permission is not required.
 In addition, the investigator should be aware of any local policies relating to the gaining approval from their non-NHS sponsor/host organisation and requirements for non-NHS SSI Forms to be provided to the REC.

-Patient Identification Centres (PICs): In England and Wales, PICs are organisations from which clinicians or clinical units refer potential participants to a research team based in another organisation, for assessment and possible recruitment to a study.
-The HRA web pages provide further information on PIC sites and the NIHR have produced PIC guidance.
-The Integrated Research Application System (IRAS) provides guidance on the arrangements for setting up PICs via the system that is in operation in the part of the UK where the PIC is based.
+Patient Identification Centres (PICs): PICs are organisations from which clinicians or clinical units refer potential participants to a research team based in another organisation, for assessment and possible recruitment to a study.
+The IRAS webpages provide guidance on the arrangements for setting up PICs via the system that is in operation in the part of the UK where the PIC is based.

 The Research Passport and Honorary Research Contracts: Researchers who have no contractual arrangements with NHS organisations hosting research and who want to carry out research in the NHS (that affects patient care or requires access to NHS facilities) may require a research passport.
 If the research only requires access to patient identifiable data and does not have a direct impact on quality of care, then only a Letter of Access may be required.
 To facilitate the process of obtaining Honorary Research Contracts or Letters of Access, the Research Passport scheme has been developed.
-Researchers should visit the NIHR research passport scheme for more information.
+An HR Good Resource Pack and other guidance can be found on the IRAS webpages.